Get Tech Tips

-I used this test on 3 different systems with 3 different meters and came to the same conclusion, whether the capacitor is way too large, way too small or the right size, made no repeatable difference in the reading no matter how we read it.
+I used this test on 3 different systems with 3 different meters and came to the same conclusion.
+Whether the capacitor was way too large, way too small, or the right size, the test made no repeatable difference in the reading no matter how we read it.

 I tested several systems with the Testo 770-3 in power factor mode by installing too large and too small capacitors.
-The power factor did decrease in all cases when the incorrect size was installed but in some cases the difference was very slight (from 1 to .99 with a 15 mfd too small run capacitor in one case).
-This means that while it is a valid and useful test it may not be sensitive enough to act as verfication that a capacitor is slightly outside of allowable specs.
+The power factor did decrease in all cases when the incorrect size was installed, but in some cases, the difference was very slight (from 1 to .99 with a 15 mfd too small run capacitor in one case).
+That means that while it is a valid and useful test, it may not be sensitive enough to verify that a capacitor is slightly outside of allowable specs.